Subha8978/Global-Superstore-Dashboard/README.md

 # Global-Superstore-Dashboard
- A visually interactive dashboard built using Power BI (or Tableau/Excel) to analyze and visualize sales, profits, shipping performance, and customer behavior for the fictional Global Superstore dataset.
+ A visually interactive dashboard built using Power BI to analyze and visualize sales, profits, shipping performance, and customer behavior for the fictional Global Superstore dataset.
 **The Global Superstore Dashboard provides insights into:**
 #Sales performance across regions, categories, and time
 #Profitability analysis by sub-category and geography